OrangeJuice7/SDL-OpenGL-Game-Framework/docs/guide.md

 - Clone this repo to your computer.
 - Grab the libraries that are stated in the readme and put the .dlls in the same location as where the executable will be.
 	- DLLs you will need: `freetype`, `SDL2`, `zlib1`
+	- If you are using Code::Blocks, you can leave the DLLs in the root directory.
-- Make sure yoru C++ compiler knows where to find the libraries and headers.
+- Make sure your C++ compiler knows where to find the libraries and headers.
 - Compile the source code with these options: `-DGLEW_STATIC -lmingw32 -lSDL2main -lSDL2 -lglew32s -lSOIL -lopengl32 -lfreetype`
 	- This is already set up for you if you have Code::Blocks on your computer: Just open the .cbp project file.
 	- Note: The MinGW compiler will give a warning saying ".drectve \`/DEFAULTLIB:"LIBCMT" /DEFAULTLIB:"OLDNAMES" ' unrecognized".
 This warning is, from what I've read, due to an incompatibility with GLEW and MinGW, and is harmless.
 You just have to ignore it.
 - Run the program and interact with it using the mouse and keyboard.
+Try out the features in the next subsection.

 ### Demo Features / Verifying the setup
 - Currently, <kbd>Q</kbd> switches between the `MenuScene` and `GameScene`, as does clicking the Widget at the topleft of the screen.